-Over their first year in the program, we helped them shift their mindset from doing the day-to-day “job” of their business, to building it as a true business.
+Over their first year in the executive coaching program, we helped them shift their mindset from doing the day-to-day “job” of their business, to building it as a true business.

-We helped them create a better strategic plan to grow their service business.
-We helped them build better systems; intelligently grow their team; develop strong internal controls so that they knew that things were getting down the right way and the right time.
+We helped them create a better strategic plan to empower business growth in the service industry.
+We helped them build better systems, intelligently grow their employees, and develop strong internal controls to ensure they were on top of all their business processes necessary for success.

 For them it was a breath a new life into the company.

 That first year they grew their service business from $775,000 a year in sales to approximately $1.1 million a year.
 That was over 40% growth in just 12 months!
 (Considering that prior to working together they averaged just over 4% growth per year you can see the difference their new approach had on their company!)
 Plus their net profits went up 104%!